gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 * Web beacons are small strings of HTML code that are placed in a Web page.
 They are sometimes called “clear GIFs”, pixel tags, web bugs, or tracking bugs .
 Web beacons are most often used in conjunction with cookies

 ### tracking pixel
-A very small (typically transparent, 1px*1px) image in the web page that permit the loading web page to be tracked by web servers.
+* A very small (typically transparent, 1px*1px) image in the web page that permit the loading web page to be tracked by web servers.

+### click through rate
+*  the ratio of users who click on a specific link to the number of total users who view a page, email, or advertisement.

 ## 3. Knowledge-based System